kaushikvarma24/Android_workshop/README.md

 # Android_workshop
 Welcome to my Android Workshop Repository, where I showcase the projects and code snippets I developed during an immersive Android development workshop conducted by Candella.
+Through hands-on sessions and informative lectures, I gained a comprehensive understanding of Android app development, covering UI design, application logic, data persistence, and backend integration.
+The repository is organized into different sections, highlighting each project's purpose, implementation details, and screenshots, as well as offering code snippets with explanations and usage instructions.
+This repository not only represents my coding journey but also provides valuable insights and resources for fellow fresher Android developers.